Racial Equality Speakers: What, Why, Who, When?

-Throughout history brave people of colour has stood defiant in the face of racial injustice, however, their plight continues.
-Find out how a racial equality speaker can be the key to your business's diversity success below.
+Throughout history, brave people of colour has stood defiant in the face of racial injustice.
+However, their plight continues.
+Find out how a racial equality speaker can be the key to your business's diversity, below.

 What is a Racial Equality Speaker

 People have been fighting for equal racial rights for generations, however, racial discrimination is still very much an issue prevalent in today’s society.
-Our racial equality speakers have first hand experience of the challenges faced by those in minority communities, often from BAME backgrounds themselves.
-BAME stands for black, Asian and minority ethnic, and these speakers have extensive knowledge, and personal exposure to the racial injustices ingrained in society.
+Our racial equality speakers have the first-hand experience of the challenges faced by those in discriminated communities, often from minority ethnic backgrounds themselves.

 Why Book a Racial Equality Speaker?

-Research shows that people from ethnic minorities are more likely to suffer with mental health problems, be stopped and searched by the police and face institutionalised racism on a regular basis.
-With these harrowing facts, it’s easy to see that we as individuals and organisations must do more to end racial injustice, and hiring an expert BAME speaker is an ideal way to do just that.
-A pivotal study, published in 2019, found that 70% of ethic minority employees had experienced racial harassment in the past five years, and corporate responsibility is essential in eradicating this statistic.
+Research shows that people from ethnic minorities are more likely to suffer from mental health problems, be stopped and searched by the police and face institutionalised racism regularly.
+With these harrowing facts, it’s easy to see that we as individuals and organisations must do more to end racial injustice, and hiring an expert equality speaker is an ideal way to do just that.
+A pivotal study, published in 2019, found that 70% of ethnic minority employees had experienced racial harassment in the past five years, and corporate responsibility is essential in eradicating this statistic.
 In booking a racial equality speaker, your business can benefit from implementable expert advice to ensure you are a progressive and fair employer.

 Who Should I Book?
 Our Top 5 Racial Equality Speakers

-Here at The Motivational Speakers Agency we host an extensive portfolio of insightful speakers from BAME backgrounds, have a look at a few of our top pics below:
+Here at The Motivational Speakers Agency we host an extensive portfolio of insightful speakers from minority ethnic backgrounds, have a look at a few of our top picks below: